-In light of the extraordinary challenges presented by the current emergency, this Court finds it necessary to supplement and, in some situations, to alter significantly, the current practices regarding the operation of the trial courts.
-In the event of a conflict between this order and the South Carolina Rules of Civil Procedure (SCRCP), the South Carolina Rules of Criminal Procedure (SCRCrimP), the South Carolina Rules of Family Court (SCRFC), the South Carolina Rules of Magistrates Court (SCRMC), the South Carolina Court-Annexed Alternative Dispute Resolution Rules (SCADR), South Carolina Rules of Evidence (SCRE) or any other rule or administrative order regarding the operation of a trial court, this order shall control.
+This amended order is being issued pursuant to Rule 611 of the South Carolina Appellate Court Rules (SCACR).
+In the event of a conflict between this order and the South Carolina Rules of Civil Procedure (SCRCP), the South Carolina Rules of Criminal Procedure (SCRCrimP), the South Carolina Rules of Family Court (SCRFC), the South Carolina Rules of Probate Court (SCRPC), the South Carolina Rules of Magistrates Court (SCRMC), the South Carolina Court-Annexed Alternative Dispute Resolution Rules (SCADR), South Carolina Rules of Evidence (SCRE) or any other rule or administrative order regarding the operation of a trial court, this order shall control.
+As required by Rule 611, SCACR, a copy of this order shall be provided to the Chairs of the House and Senate Judiciary Committees.

+Finally, Rule 612, SCACR, recently became effective.
+This order serves as the current guidance for use of remote communication technology under that rule.

-- (b) Terminology.
-The following terminology is used in this order. - (1) Judge: a judge of the circuit court, family court, probate court, magistrate court and municipal court, including masters-in-equity and special referees. - (2) Remote Communication Technology: technology such as video conferencing and teleconferencing which allows audio and/or video to be shared at differing locations in real time. - (3) Summary Court: the magistrate and municipal courts. - (4) Trial Court: the circuit court (including masters-in-equity court), family court, probate court, magistrate court and municipal court. - (c) General Guidance.
+(b) Terminology.
+The following terminology is used in this order.

+(1) Judge: a judge of the circuit court, family court, probate court, magistrate court and municipal court, including masters-in-equity and special referees.

+(2) Remote Communication Technology: technology such as video conferencing and teleconferencing which allows audio and/or video to be shared at differing locations in real time.

+2 At the end of 2020 and the start of 2021, the Institute for Health Metrics and Evaluation estimated that around 12,300 persons were being infected with the coronavirus each day in South Carolina.
+Currently, the estimated number of new infections is around 625 per day, and this is projected to decrease to around 240 new infections per day by September 1, 2021.
+See https://covid19.healthdata.org/united-states-of-america/south-carolina?view=infections.

+(3) Summary Court: the magistrate and municipal courts.

+(4) Trial Court: the circuit court (including masters-in-equity court), family court, probate court, magistrate court and municipal court.

+(c) General Guidance.
 This section provides general guidance applicable to all trial courts or to several court types, and later sections will provide guidance that is limited to one court type.
-While this order remains in effect, the following general guidance shall apply: - (1) Jury Trials.
-If done in accordance with a plan approved by the
+While this order remains in effect, the following general guidance shall apply:

-Chief Justice,2 jury selections and jury trials may be conducted.
+(1) Jury Trials.
+If done in accordance with a plan approved by the Chief Justice,3 jury selections and jury trials may be conducted.
 These plans should adhere to the guidance contained in section (c)(3) below.

-- (2) Non-Jury Trials and Hearings.
-Subject to the guidance provided in section (c)(3) below, non-jury trials and hearings may be conducted. - (3) General Guidance Regarding Trials and Hearings. - (A) Remote Non-Jury Trials and Hearings.
-Except as may be restricted by any constitutional provision, statutory provision or other provision of this order, a non-jury trial or a hearing on a motion or other matter, including a first appearance in a criminal case, may be conducted using remote communication technology to avoid the need for a physical appearance by any party, witness or counsel. - (B) In-Person Trials and Hearings.3 An in-person trial or hearing may be conducted if a judge determines (1) it is appropriate to conduct an in-person trial or hearing and (2) the trial or hearing can be safely be conducted.
-If an in-person trial or hearing is held, the following will apply: - (i) Start and end times for trials and hearings must be staggered to minimize the number of persons who will be present at the same time in the courtroom or hearing room, and
+(2) Non-Jury Trials and Hearings.
+Subject to the guidance provided in section (c)(3) below, non-jury trials and hearings may be conducted.

+(3) General Guidance Regarding Trials and Hearings.

+(A) Remote Non-Jury Trials and Hearings.
+Except as may be restricted by any constitutional provision, statutory provision or other provision of this order, a non-jury trial or a hearing on a motion or other matter, including a first appearance in a criminal case, may be conducted using remote communication technology to avoid the need for a physical appearance by any party, witness or counsel.

+(B) In-Person Trials and Hearings.4 An in-person trial or hearing

+4 The guidance in this order is, of course, subject to such additional orders and directions as the Chief Justice may prescribe as the administrative head of the unified judicial system under Article V, §4, of the South Carolina Constitution.
+As